 Recent publications have recommended that educational institutions and schools embrace creative business solutions to achieve operations savings and funnel more dollars towards stellar academic programs for our students.
-Modern eProcurement software solutions with expense reporting will eliminate business process inefficiencies and help educators to buy from preferred vendors and receive pre-approval for expenses, generating dramatic cost savings.
+Modern eProcurement solutions with expense reporting will eliminate business process inefficiencies and help educators to buy from preferred vendors and receive pre-eapproval for expenses, generating dramatic cost savings.

-To jump-start improving your school’s purchasing process, we’ll summarize 10 key steps that educational institutions can take with an eProcurement solution.
+To jump-start improving your school’s purchasing process, we’ll summarize 10 key steps that educational institutions can take with an e-procurement solution.

 Step 1: Review and Eliminate Current Inefficiencies in the Procurement Process.